Please navigate through the FAQs below to find the answers to commonly asked questions regarding the DoDEA Virtual High School program.

 Only those students residing on installations where DoDEA operates a high school (Fort Campbell, Fort Knox, Camp Lejeune, Puerto Rico and Quantico) may request enrollment in DVHS to supplement their program.

-Your child may be eligible through the Non-DoD Schools Program (NDSP).
+Your student may be eligible through the Non-DoD Schools Program (NDSP).
 Please visit the NDSP website for more information.

-No, your child is not eligible to attend DVHS.
+No, your student is not eligible to attend DVHS.
 Authority for the education of students within the continental U.S. resides with the local educational agencies.

 The intent of the virtual high school is to supplement local high school coursework.
 Virtual school is not intended to replace or even compete with the face-to-face learning experience of a traditional brick and mortar high school.
 The virtual high school will complement traditional high school attendance.
 Also, the virtual high school will allow students opportunities to take many classes they might otherwise have missed.